bryant1410/reified/README.md

 ## TODO

 * Remove all dependence on __proto__ for host agnostic usage.
 Once that's done the question remains whether to use it when possible or to have parity across implementations.
-* Less Memory vs. Fastest Execution mode.
-More memory usage is how it currently works: `<Data>` instances are initialized on construction and take as much or more memory than the thing they represent, but are fast.
-The less memory mode would intialize them on demand in order to read or write but would involve the execution cost of that initialization with reading.
-Or find a balance.
 * APIs/wrappers for handling indiration (pointers), as the initial use case is for FFI.
 * An optional extended JS interface implementing Harmony Proxies to smooth over the rough edges and make usage easier.
 * Dynamic mapping of structures that use indirection, for example the TTF font file format with header tables and pointer rich structures.